Speaker & writer

 Whatever I produce, and how far I take the research, is entirely dependent on the customer's wishes.

 I will regularly keep the customer informed of my progress, and of costings so far.
-I do not usually ask
+I generally suggest

 that customers to pay in installments as the research progresses.

-My charges start from £20.00 per hour, plus expenses for certificates or travel.
+My charges start from £22.00 per hour, plus expenses for certificates, documents, etc, and any travel costs.
 I will always check with the customer

 before making a long journey to a county records office, etc.